chrs1885/Capable/README.md

 Each Capable feature is backed by the built-in logging system, which will keep you in the loop about what might have been going wrong.
 Even if you are using your own logging solution, the Capable logger is fully compatible with it!

 * [Custom logging with OSLog](#logging)

+## Documentation

+Capable offers a whole lot of features along with a bunch of configurations.
+To find more about how to use them inside the [documentation](https://htmlpreview.github.io/?https://github.com/chrs1885/Capable/blob/1.1.0/Documentation/index.html) section.

 ## Installation